Support Our Work

 Most people know the story of how the Huckleberry Trail got its name.
 In the early twentieth century, a passenger train ran between Christiansburg and Blacksburg.
 The steam engine was notorious for stalling, or running so slow, that passengers had time to hop off the train and pick huckleberries.
 The train became known as the Huckleberry Train, and the Blacksburg Train Station was nicknamed “Huckleberry Station.”

 You can’t find many huckleberries in the corridor these days, but we plan to change that.
-We’re working with the localities and master naturalists to select species and to identify locations within the trail corridor to re-establish huckleberry plantings.
-We will also use this as an opportunity to remove invasive species in the corridor, too.
+We’re working with the localities and master naturalists to select and to identify locations within the trail corridor to re-establish huckleberry plantings — and to remove invasive species, too.
+Our first project is located around 0.5 miles from the Blacksburg Library.
+In the fall of 2022, Friends of the Huckleberry, Town of Blacksburg, Master Naturalists, Plant SWVA Natives, InMotion, VT’s Running Club installed 18 huckleberry bushes and scores of other native plant species in an area adjacent to the corridor.
+We’ll be monitoring the new garden to ensure it gets well established.

 FIELD EXPLORER PACKS